An Arts Celebration

 The skull from a dead fox found in a field near the village.
 I cleaned it by boiling off the meat and then bleaching it in laundry detergent.
 I think it's a great decoration with a lot of character, but I'm not sure if my university housemates feel the same.

 Click on an image and it will pop up and enlarge for easier viewing

 "Rainbows for The NHS" Dress

 My own lockdown project was a humble affair compared to Sean’s (see further down the page) but I did make a loose cover for a rather worn chair in our sitting-room - I haven’t got a ‘before’ picture - would have been far too embarrassing anyway!

 Nick Crocker tackled lots of home and garden projects during Lockdown

 Lockdown project No 1.
-I've always wanted to develop a wildflower meadow in the watermeadow of our garden and lockdown seemed the ideal time to try.
+I've always wanted to develop a wildflower meadow and this seemed the ideal time to try.
 We cleared an area of the grass, raked and smoothed the soil and have sown wildflower seeds.
-I can see that the plants are growing so I hope we will have a lovely meadow in the spring with lots of humming bees - Jane Cochrane
+I can see that the plants are growing so I hope we will have a lovely meadow in the spring with lots of humming bees Jane Cochrane

 Our second Lockdown project was to reconfigure our office into an art studio for me and a bespoke office for Peter.
 This was a significant amount of work on some of the hottest days of the year!

 Our lockdown project - now closed away waiting for better weather!